fastnlp/fastNLP/README.md

 FastNLP is a modular Natural Language Processing system based on PyTorch, built for fast development of NLP models.

+*Very sad day for all of us.  @FengZiYjun  is no more with us.
+May his soul rest in peace.
+We will miss you very very much!*

 A deep learning NLP model is the composition of three types of modules:
 <table>
 <tr>